javashin/DiabloOS/README.md

 ### HOW TO USE THIS REPO = ###

+# Step 1. =

-- After Install FreeBSD With src and ports from the installer and updated with freebsd-update if is -RELEASE Installation BOX for -STABLE And -CURRENT freebsd-update dont work Just Install From The Latest And Greatest Snapshot -STABLE Dont Have Debug Symbols 13-CURRENT Does More Work Is Needed But 13-CURRENT is THE BEST Way to Go.
+- After Install FreeBSD With src and ports from the installer and updated with freebsd-update if is -RELEASE Installation BOX for -STABLE And -CURRENT freebsd-update dont work Just Install From The Latest And Greatest Snapshot -STABLE Dont Have Debug Symbols 13-CURRENT Does , More Work Is Needed But 13-CURRENT is THE BEST Way to Go.

-- openzfs & openzfs-kmod ports both compiled and installed.
-(Inside VirtualBox Before Mount And Deduplicate).
-1. With = portsnap auto ; cd /usr/ports/sysutils/openzfs-kmod ; make install clean ; cd /usr/ports/sysutils/openzfs ; make install clean

 * Recommended But Optional Install On VirtualBox From Your Linux Distribution Installed On ZFS Working And Running , Inside VirtualBox Install -RELEASE , -STABLE or -CURRENT On AutoUFS Formated VDI Mount On Linux Using NBD Kernel Module Interface And Extract The ROOT FS TREE Making A Exact Copy With "cpdup" To The New Dataset.
 Linux installed on zfs is not necessary just have working zfs modules and zfs utils better from last master tip from git.

+### (Inside VirtualBox Before Mount And Deduplicate)
+- When the Installer Finished And Ask To Enter In Chroot Mode. \
+Install Pre-Deps Setting Up A Development Environment. \
+Enter To It And edit with "ee" the pkg configuration on /etc =  \
+ee /etc/pkg/FreeBSD.conf and change from "quaterly" to "latest"  \
+Then "pkg update" , now start installing the goods = \

+"pkg install bash dfc fish gcc python bison meson ninja mc dialog4ports patch gmake binutils automake autoconf portmaster portupgrade git subversion nano"

+- Now openzfs & openzfs-kmod ports can be both compiled and installed. .
+1. With = "portsnap auto" and on /usr/ports/sysutils/openzfs-kmod edit the Makefile and Comment The BROKEN Line To Be able To Compile Then = \

+cd /usr/ports/sysutils/openzfs-kmod ; make install clean ; cd /usr/ports/sysutils/openzfs ; make install clean"

 - To Deploy On OpenZFS ZfsOnLinux DataSet And Use ZOF ZfsOnFreeBSD Fork Modules And Avoid Using Legacy ZFS Code.
 - Create The New dataset For Freebsd on A Zfs On Linux Pool with